JenushanthAts/admin_panel/README.md

 Note: using shortcut like 'rfc' , Es7 React/redux/graphql/react-native snippets has to be installed

 step9: completed topbar works and attached it into main page.
-step10: completed sidebar works  and attached it into main page
+step10: completed sidebar works  and attached it into main page.

-step11: Home page works started and first 3 widgets is created for home as following sale, cost and analytics step 12: Chart widget works is done and small widget(New joined menmbers is done). step13 : Large widget and Home contents is done then move into user parts.
+step11: Home page works started and first 3 widgets is created for home as following sale, cost and analytics step 12: Chart widget works is done and small widget(New joined menmbers is done).

+step13 : Large widget and Home contents is done then move into user parts.

+step14:User list page is created and routes also has been establised for each page.Then edit and delete funtionalities is done

+step 15 : edit page for user has been created.